dodona-edu/dodona-edu.github.io/en/references/exercise-directory-structure/README.md

 ## Exercise-only configuration

-> These directories are only relevant for programming exercises.
+> These directories are only relevant for programming exercises, not reading activities.

 Inside the `description` directory, you can specify the following directories:
 - **An optional `media` directory**: this directory contains static files such as images used in the exercise description.